Andrew-Kil/Ribbit/README.md

 ## Ideation:

----

-- My initial plan of attack is to start by focusing on core components that encompass the general spectrum of the application so that in future versions, as I am focusing on creating and implementing additional functionalities, the application will have a strong foundation to minimize the amount of bugs for future, more specific features such as navigating to subribbits (subreddits) and possibly adding a dark mode setting.
+- My initial plan of attack is to start by focusing on core components that encompass the general spectrum of the application so that in future versions, as I am focusing on creating and implementing additional functionalities, the application will have a strong foundation to minimize the amount of bugs for future, more specific features.

 ## Technical Info:

----

 ```
 Frontend Technologies